January to May 2020

 Master Gardeners combine a passion for gardening and the dedication to share their knowledge with the community.
 As part of an international, non-profit organization, the main focus of the VMGA volunteers is towards educating the home gardener through answering gardening questions at clinics at assorted gardening events, nurseries, fairs etc. throughout the south island community; participating in a choice of a wide variety of community outreach projects, i.e. the Junior Master Gardener Program, and researching and writing horticulture articles and resource materials of interest to gardeners.
 Gardening education opportunities for members are ongoing.

+The schedule for 2020 will be available later this year.
 Please click this link to download the schedule for 2019.